tremberic/orchestration-framework/README.md

 ## Tool Requirements

-Agents require the underlying Cortex Search, Cortex Analyst, or Python tools to be configured by the user.
+Agents require the underlying Cortex Search, Cortex Analyst, SQL or Python tools to be configured by the user.

 To follow the Quickstart notebook in this repo, you can generate the Cortex Search and